Researchers Propose Water-Energy-Food Nexus Framework for Sustainable Agriculture in Water-stressed Regions

 2025-12-01

-Pakistan’s agriculture consumes nearly 90% of national freshwater resources, yet wheat yields remain half of the global average.
+Pakistan’s agriculture consumes nearly 90% of national freshwater resources, yet wheat yields are half of the global average.
 To better understand these imbalances, the researchers analyzed three decades of agricultural, hydrological, and energy data (1991–2021) using advanced econometric modeling, and projected future trends through 2031.

 These results underscore the need to move beyond conventional input-intensive agriculture and toward a WEF Nexus perspective, where resource efficiency, renewable energy adoption, balanced agrochemical use, and institutional coordination are all integrated to achieve sustainable productivity gains.